estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 CREATE DATABASE IF NOT EXISTS flow;
 CREATE TABLE IF NOT EXISTS flow.watermarks (slot INTEGER PRIMARY KEY, watermark TEXT);
 ```
-2. Create the 'flow_capture' user with replication permission, the ability to read all tables, and the ability to read and write the watermarks table.
+2. Create the `flow_capture` user with replication permission, the ability to read all tables, and the ability to read and write the watermarks table.
 The `SELECT` permission can be restricted to just the tables that need to be
 captured, but automatic discovery requires `information_schema` access too.
 ```sql
 CREATE USER IF NOT EXISTS flow_capture